USF Botanical Gardens

 Today, we have grown beyond our wildest dreams.

-The Gardens consist of 16 acres of gardens and greenbelt on the USF Tampa campus, and maintain a living collection of morre than 3,000 plants, animals and natural habitats.
-This unique destination attracts roughly 35,000 visitors annually from around the state – and the world – to shop for rare and unusual plants.
-The Gardens house ongoing research in medical botany, provide service-learning opportunities to USF students and is a great way for student groups to get involved on campus.
+The USF Botanical Gardens consist of 16 acres of gardens and greenbelt on the USF Tampa campus, and maintain a living collection of more than 3,000 plants, animals and natural habitats.
+This unique destination attracts roughly 35,000 visitors annually from around the state — and the world — to shop for rare and unusual plants.
+The gardens house ongoing research in medical botany, provide service-learning opportunities to USF students and is a great way for student groups to get involved on campus.
 Your support ensures that our programs continue to benefit USF and the surrounding Tampa Bay area.